Q. 1. Name the two drainage systems of India.

 Ans.
 Son River.

 Q. 9.
-Name a trans Himalayan river which is the tributary of the Indus.
+Name a trans-Himalayan river that is the tributary of the Indus.

 Q. 10.
-Name the rivers of Indian plateau which flow towards Arabian Sea.
+Name the rivers of the Indian plateau which flow towards the Arabian Sea.

 Ans.
 Narmada and Tapti.

 Q. 11.
-Name an important river of the Peninsular India forming an estuary at its mouth.
+Name an important river of Peninsular India forming an estuary at its mouth.

 Q. 12.
 Name the longest river of Peninsular India.

 Q. 13.
-Name the source of Krishna River.
+Name the source of the Krishna River.